brianhigh/computing_bootcamp/R/getting_help.md

 edX offers an entire 8-course series on bioinformatics for free, starting with [Statistics and R for the Life Sciences](https://www.edx.org/course/statistics-r-life-sciences-harvardx-ph525-1x) by Rafael Irizarry and Michael Love.

-## Our Favorite Online R Tutorials
+## Our Favorite Free Online R Tutorials

 ### CodeSchool's Try-R